SATAY-LL/LaanLab-SATAY-DataAnalysis/docs/satay_analysis_notes.md

 Ideally this is a flat line at zero (meaning that there are no adapter sequences present in the data).
 If this is not a flat line at zero, it might be necessary to cut the adapter during the trimming step.

+### 2. Trimming of the sequencing reads

+Next is the trimming of the sequencing reads to cut out, for example, cut out adapter sequences and low quality reads.
+There are two software tools adviced, Trimmomatic and BBDuk.
+Trimmomatic is relative simple to use and can be used interactively together with FASTQC.
+However, the options can be limiting if you want more control over the trimming protocol.
+An alternative is BBDuk, which is part of the BBMap software package.
+This allows for more options, but can therefore also be more confusing to use initially.
+Both software packages are explained below, but only one needs to be used.

-### 2. Trimming of the sequencing reads; Trimmomatic (0.39)
+#### 2a.
+Trimming of the sequencing reads; Trimmomatic (0.39)

 Trimmomatic alters the sequencing result by trimming the reads from unwanted sequences, as is specified by the user.
 The program does not need to be installed, but after downloading only requires to be unzipped.
 Trimmomatic can be ran as an interactive program (for this 123FASTQ needs to be used) or non-interactively using the command line options.